 You’ll also be asked conceptual questions related to the programming languages that are requisite for the profile you’re applying for.

-If you’re applying for a management profile, you’ll be mostly given hypothetical situations and asked to come up with a feasible solution.
+If you’re applying to an internship at Airbnb in a management profile, you’ll be mostly given hypothetical situations and asked to come up with a feasible solution.
 Also, get ready for some tricky questions in these interviews.
 Some sample questions are –

 1. What would you say at Airbnb’s funeral?